 All of the new products I have sourced are handmade.
 At Salem’s Ethiopia, all of the products are made on-site.
 The textiles are woven mostly by men and the baskets are weaved by women.
 I love the fact that each piece made has the mark of the craftsperson who made it.
 I love the stories the products hold, a piece of the country in your home.

-The new collection includes products I have not stocked before, mirrors, placemats and tablecloths.
-I intend to add further homewares items in the future so that every area of your home has decor which tell a story.
+The new collection includes products I have not stocked before, mirrors, placemats, and tablecloths.
+I intend to add further homewares items in the future so that every area of your home has decor which tells a story.